ldrobnik/drobnik.writing/src/data/blognotes/poznan.md

 ## A roomful of feelings

-I moved to Poznań as a nineteen year old for university.
-Nostalgic for the smaller, cosier Kalisz where I attended secondary school, I needed years to feel at ease in this larger, louder, hostile city.
+I moved to Poznań for university.
+Nostalgic for the smaller, cosier Kalisz where I attended secondary school, I needed years to feel at ease in this larger, louder, more hostile city.

-In time, I grew to like the city’s qualities that I at first found overwhelming.
+In time, I grew to enjoy the city’s qualities that I at first found overwhelming.
 The vast spaces, broad roads,  tram wires stretching above your head, monumental buildings, seas of blocks of flats.

-The city watched me find my way around adult life: making and losing friends, finding love in all the wrong places, figuring out what I’m made of, what I’m really about.
+The city watched me clumsily find my way around adult life: making and losing friends, finding love in all the wrong places, figuring out what I’m made of, what I’m really about.

-I remember a moment when I felt in Poznań completely at home, as if I was born there.
+I remember a moment when I felt in Poznań completely at home.
 I was walking the uneven pavement in Chwaliszewo Street where I lived, headed for a night out in my favourite pub Dragon, and Poznań around me fitted me like a glove.
-It was both a pleasant and a suffocating feeling.
+It was both a warm and suffocating feeling.
 One that made me realise I wanted something different, something more.

 Funnily enough, I could write about Poznań only from afar.
 Before I moved out, I wrote a few dozen pages of *Vostok* but decided to scrap them.

-Only in the middle of a hot summer, in the centre of historic Kraków was I able to switch my *Joyce-on-an-exile-writing-about-Dublin* mode and start a book about a winter in a city that was no more.
+Only in the middle of a hot summer, in the centre of historic Kraków was I able get things going.
+I switched  to my *Joyce-on-an-exile-writing-about-Dublin* mode and started a book about a winter in a city that was no more.